ANMillerIII/almiller.co/README.md

 ##  Usage

-Feel free to use this template for your own blog, no crediting required.
+Feel free to use this template for your own docsify site, no crediting required.

+Eventual will write this theme into an official docsify theme.

 ##  License